thoughtrealm/bumblebee/THREAT_MODEL.md

 If this access is achieved, the follow potential threats are concerns.

-### **1. Access to account stores**
+### **1. Access To Account Stores**
-The attacker has access to the _Bumblebee_ profile paths that contain both the local private identities, and the shared public keys of other users.
-If they obtain the private keys of the local identities, they can potentially use them to executive successful MitM (Man in the Middle) attacks on messages that are sent to the compromised user's account.
+The attacker would have access to the _Bumblebee_ profile paths that contain both the local private identities, and the shared public keys of other users.
+If they obtain the private keys of the local identities, they could read bundles sent to your local identities by other users.

+_Bumblebee_ currently does not provide any network functionality or transfer protocols, so in this case, there are no practical MITM (Man In The Middle) concerns.
+Even if an attacker were able to gain access to bundles that you have sent to another user, they cannot read them or reconstruct them into a workable bundle, without the other user's private keys.

-In addition, they could use combinations of those keys offline to send messages to those public key entities that appear to come from you.
+However, they could use your identities to sign and send bundles to other users that would appear to come from you.

-Of course, they could just use _Bumblebee_ to send messages to others on your behalf, without having to directly access the key data itself.
+Of course, they could just use your local _Bumblebee_ environment to send messages to others on your behalf, or read bundles send to you, without having to directly access the key data itself.

 They could also copy the entire _Bumblebee_ profile path and move it to their own system, basically reproducing your environment.
-This would allow them to send and recieve messages on your behalf.
+This would allow them to send and receive messages on your behalf.

-### **2. Change of identity keys**
+### **2. Change Of Identity Keys**
 With this access, they could change keys at will.
 The resulting gains from this would be varied in nature.

-### **3. Loss of key data**
+### **3. Loss Of Identity Data**
-They could destroy key data, which would prevent you from decrypting messages you receive, or prevent you from sending messages to other entities as you did before.
+They could destroy identity data, which would prevent you from decrypting messages you receive, and/or prevent you from sending messages to other entities as you did before.

 You would also lose the ability to decrypt any long-lived bundles.
 Those bundles would be rendered unreadable.

-### **B. Attacker destroys or damages local system**
+### **B. Attacker Destroys Or Damages Local System**
 If an attacker gains physical access to your system, they can physically destroy it.
 In addition, if they gain remote control in some way, depending on the operating system and other factors, they could potentially destroy the operating environment in such a way it is no longer usable.